Ibuprofen/IndustrialCraft-Installer/README.md

 IndustrialCraft-Installer
 =========================

-A small bash script to automate the installation of the IndustrialCraft mod for Minecraft.
+A small bash script to automate the installation of the IndustrialCraft mod for Minecraft on OSX.

-Still crude and only tested with OS X Mountain Lion with Minecraft 1.4.7.
+Tested using OS X Mountain Lion with a freshly installed Minecraft 1.4.7.

 Installation